Andy Roddick: Media appearances

 In 2011, Roddick made a cameo at the end of the film Just Go With It, as the new lover of the film's jilted bride, played by Decker.

 In 2011 Roddick co-hosted a radio show for one day on Fox Sports Radio with his friend Bobby Bones on the latter's eponymous program.
 Due to the success of that one-time show, Fox Sports Radio offered Roddick and Bones a nationally syndicated sports radio show.
 The show debuted on January 7, 2012, and could be heard nationally on Saturdays from 12 to 3 PM CST.
 It was a mix of sports, pop culture and entertainment.
 On February 16, 2012, Roddick interviewed his wife, Brooklyn, on the radio show and during that interview he first revealed his plans on retiring and turning the radio show into a daily show and into his new career.

 At the 2013 AT&T Pebble Beach Pro-Am, Roddick played his first professional golf tournament (as an amateur) where he teamed up with professional golfer, John Mallinger.
 Although Roddick's team missed the cut to get the final round, he and Mallinger ended with a combined score of 16 under par (with Roddick individually hitting at a 6 handicap).

 In 2013, Roddick was hired by Fox Sports 1 as co-host for the network's flagship program Fox Sports Live.

 In 2015, Roddick joined the BBC as pundit and commentator for the 2015 Wimbledon Championships.

 In 2017, Roddick's wife revealed that he discarded most of his tennis trophies except the US Open trophy.

 In 2019, Roddick appeared on Celebrity Family Feud with his wife and the rest of the Decker family, competing against Bobby Bones and his family.

 During the COVID-19 pandemic, Roddick tweeted Tennis Channel requesting a "job."
 This led him to become a temporary contributor to the channel.

 On April 2, 2023, Roddick participated with Michael Chang, Andre Agassi and John McEnroe in the first live airing of Pickleball on ESPN in the Million dollar Pickleball Slam at the Hard Rock Casino in Hollywood, Fla.

 In 2024, Roddick began a weekly podcast series for Tennis Channel named "Served with Andy Roddick".

+In 2024, Roddick recorded public service announcements for the US Open for MTA New York City Transit.